jspolsky/queer-burners/README.md

   - Repeat for the function **qb-refresh-expired-token**

+If you need to modify any of the the shared code that is shared between the server and the client, this is a little bit tricky.

 - **lambdalayer** contains definitions describing any shared libraries that you need to use on AWS that need to be available for the code in **lambdasrc**.
 They are deployed to an AWS Lambda Layer.
 If you **npm list** in there you can see what libraries are currently a part of the layer on the server.

   - To add another library and make it available on the server, go into this directory, then **npm install** your new library.
 The next time you run **deploy-sam.sh** it will get deployed as a new version of the lambda library to the server.

   - This will increment the version number of the library on the server.
 If you are debugging locally with docker and **local-sam.sh** as described earlier, you will still be seeing the old version of the layer which is not helpful, since the version number of the lambda library is hardcoded.
 So log onto AWS Lambda console and see what the new version number is, and then update that in the **local-sam.sh** script.

+# Secrets!

+To modify the website, you will need to get set up with various accounts and passwords.

+- If everything you are doing is client side, you just need to be able to commit to the github repository (or submit a pull request which can be accepted by someone who can commit). **That probably covers 99% of the cases of changes that will need to be made.**

+- To work on the API, you'll need AWS permission.